So you're fully up to speed, with what’s happening inside your digestive system during an ULTRA or or an Ironman endurance race, right?

 Minimize the ULTRA Gut Impact - The Big 3

-- Avoid high fructose/sugar foods and processed grains in training-racing: Take a look at your training-racing fuels and do your homework on what you’re throwing into your body…most of the sugar, grain based products on the market are high in these nasty ingredients.
-Move to mixed carb-fat complex fuels in HIIT and racing.
-Download the QuickStart and Optimization Guide to learn about how best to optimize your fat-carb oxidation and fuel your racing and training.
-Finally test and make a call if caffeine/coffee pre-race has an effect on your gut (cramping, gas, need to ‘go’).
+- Avoid high fructose/sugars fuels and drinks, in training-racing: Take a look at your training-racing fuels and do your homework on what you’re throwing into your body.
+Commonly they're high in sucrose, fructose.
+Move to mixed starch-fat complex fuels in HIIT and racing.
+Download the Right Fuel Right Time Fueling Guide to read up on better options, and to learn about how optimize your fat-carb oxidation, to minimize carb intake - and thereby reduce runners stomach.

 - Take L-Glutamine: To further enhance your body’s resistance to exercise (heat) derived digestive disturbance, include L-Glutamine in your training (SFuels TRAIN), racing (SFuels RACE+) formulas and post recovery (SFuels Revival) from heavy HIIT sessions or racing.
 A number of studies have shown how L-Glutamine directly minimizes the heat-shock impact, to the digestive system, and muscle-tissue inflammation.